 By now, all of us are aware that change has become an inevitable part of this coronavirus pandemic.
-Whether we like it or not these changes have come at us from many different angles and have seemingly touched in every area of our lives.
-Nobody knows exactly how long this pandemic will go on for, but it seems that coming to grips with the changes that have been occurring is important for all of us on a temporary basis.
+Whether we like it or not, these changes have come at us from many different angles and have seemingly touched every area of our lives.
+Nobody knows precisely how long this pandemic will go on, but it seems that coming to grips with the changes occurring is temporarily essential for all of us.

-Change has occurred also in the world of family law since the beginning of the pandemic.
-I think the first indication that I had that this pandemic was something serious was in relation to the courts being closed and jury duty being stopped in the beginning part of March.
-Changes like this would have been inconceivable during just about any other time prior to the pandemic.
-Since then, we become used to multiple changes occurring on a seemingly daily basis.
-As the pandemic shifts and changes and what we know about the pandemic changes so too will our response to the virus.
+Change has also occurred in the world of family law since the beginning of the pandemic.
+The first indication I had that this pandemic was severe was with the courts being closed and jury duty being stopped in the beginning part of March.
+Changes like this would have been inconceivable during just about any other time before the pandemic.
+Since then, we have become used to multiple changes occurring on a seemingly daily basis.
+As the pandemic shifts and changes and what we know about the pandemic changes, so too will our response to the virus.

-One area of family law that has not formally changed but in practice surely has is in regard to child support. what we have seen in regard to child support is that while the economy has surely worsened since the beginning of the pandemic the reality is that expectations and obligations to pay child support have not changed.
-Even though your own ability to pay child support may have worsened since March the fact is that your ex-spouse will still expect your child support payment to be made in time and info at the beginning of each month.
-This can be a major assumption and something that you will have to prepare for in the event that you are unable to pay The Child Support in the amount ordered.
+One area of family law that has not formally changed but has is child support in practice.
+What we have seen regarding child support is that while the economy has undoubtedly worsened since the beginning of the pandemic, the reality is that expectations and obligations to pay child support have not changed.
+Even though your ability to pay child support may have worsened since March, the fact is that your ex-spouse will still expect your child support payment to be made in time and info at the beginning of each month.
+This can be a significant assumption and something that you will have to prepare for if you cannot pay The Child Support in the amount ordered.

 We have seen the government take steps to pause evictions and student loan payments during the pandemic in response to the worsening state of the economy.
 Is it reasonable then to expect that child support will be paid as ordered by the courts despite the challenges presented to us from a personal finance perspective?
 Maybe not, but we have seen no indication that child support payments will be suspended.
 It is the case that your children's needs do not change and cannot be suspended only because of a pandemic.
-Rather, your kids still have the same needs as far as shelter, food, medical care and clothing as they always have.
+Instead, your kids still have the exact requirements for shelter, food, medical care, and clothing as they always have.

-Given this reality, you need to be able to plan for unexpected changes in your income while balancing the continued need to pay child support.
-In today's blog post from the law office of Brian Fagan I would like to share with you my thoughts on how the changing nature of the Corona virus pandemic can impact your ability to pay child support and meet the obligations of your family court order.
+Given this reality, you need to plan for unexpected changes in your income while balancing the continued need to pay child support.
+In today's blog post from the law office of Brian Fagan, I would like to share my thoughts on how the changing nature of the Coronavirus pandemic can impact your ability to pay child support and meet the obligations of your family court order.
 I will also share with you some information on how to go about enforcing a child support order if you are in the position of needing to do so.

 How does child support work in Texas?

-before we go any further, I think it makes a lot of sense to discuss how child support works in Texas and what you can expect if you currently are going through a divorce or child custody case.
-For starters, child support is not always a main point of contention in a family law case.
-I realize that you may have heard stories or experiences of other people who have gone through family law cases in the past who have had bad experiences in regard to child support.
-Any topic dealing with money and income can be especially touchy but from my experience the issue of child support is usually very straightforward.
+Before we go any further, I think it makes a lot of sense to discuss how child support works in Texas and what you can expect if you are going through a divorce or child custody case.
+For starters, child support is not always a primary point of contention in a family law case.
+I realize that you may have heard stories or experiences of other people who have gone through family law cases in the past who have had bad experiences regarding child support.
+Any topic dealing with money and income can be exceptionally touchy, but from my experience, the issue of child support is usually very straightforward.

-first of all, the way a court would calculate your child support obligation is fairly straightforward.
+First of all, the way a court would calculate your child support obligation is pretty straightforward.
 A percentage of your net monthly income would be determined based on how many children you are responsible for.
-If you have one child before the court, then 20% of your net monthly income will be calculated and paid to your ex-spouse.
-If you have two children, then 25% of your net monthly income would go towards child support.
-The percentage increases by 5% until you reach at most 50% of your net monthly income being eligible for child support payments. typically, a court would not go past this percentage of your income for child support purposes.
+If you have one child before the court, 20% of your net monthly payment will be calculated and paid to your ex-spouse.
+If you have two children, 25% of your net monthly income will go towards child support.
+The percentage increases by 5% until you reach 50% of your net monthly income are eligible for child support payments.
+Typically, a court would not go past this percentage of your income for child support purposes.

-Plan ahead for your household budget after a divorce
+Plan for your household budget after a divorce

-knowing the percentages involved as well as how net monthly income is calculated can go a long way towards helping you determine what your final obligation will be in regard to child support.
-I have had many clients of our office talk to me about their expectations for child support and most have been pretty far off base in terms of their expectation.
+knowing the percentages involved and how net monthly income is calculated can go a long way towards helping you determine what your final obligation will be with child support.
+I have had many clients of our office talk to me about their expectations for child support, and most have been pretty far off base in terms of their expectation.
 From my experience, most people have been overly pessimistic about what they believe that their future expenditures towards child support will be.
 Most people are relieved to learn what the actual numbers end up looking like when we when we determine income and how many children are before the court.

 With that said, you can begin to also determine a budget for yourself in your post-divorce life.
 This is an area where many people lose track of themselves and can get into trouble when it comes to their personal finances.
 I think it is very crucial to run the numbers not only for child support but for your household budget as a whole.
 You can do this before the end of your divorce by determining what your new household income will be and then subtracting out the costs of various expenditures like child support, rent, insurance and everything else that we all pay for in our normal day-to-day lives.
 Doing this will help you to see in advance how a